mlswg/mls-protocol/draft-ietf-mls-protocol.md

 new member is added.
 Instead, the sender of the Commit message chooses a location for each added member and states it in the Commit message.

-A member of the group applies an Add message at leaf index `index` specified in the Commit message by taking the following steps:
+An Add is applied after being included in a Commit message.
+The position of the Add in the list of adds determines the leaf index `index` where the new member will be added.
+For the first Add in the Commit, `index` is the leftmost empty leaf in the tree, for the second Add, the next empty leaf to the right, etc.

 * If necessary, extend the tree to the right until it has at least index + 1 leaves